-Many noise complaints, particularly those involving neighbours can be resolved informally by talking to the person causing the problem – they may be unaware they are disturbing you.
+Many noise complaints, particularly those involving neighbours can be resolved informally – they may be completely unaware they are disturbing you.

 - Volume of noise; length of time noise continues for

 - Time of day (what is acceptable during the day differs from at night)

 - Nature of the locality (you expect to hear more noise from neighbours in flats than in a detached house and the norm for a house in the country is different to that in a town

 - The 'test' is based overall on what is reasonable for the ordinary person to expect.

 1. An officer will be appointed your case.

 2. The Case Officer will contact you to discuss whether you should complete diary sheets or use the Noise App to record the disturbance/s for three weeks.

 The policy of Castle Point Borough Council is that we will not inform the subject of the complaint until a notice is served and we will not inform the subject of the complainant unless directed to do so by the Magistrates Court if a notice is appealed but, in many cases, it will be reasonably obvious.